Top 10 reasons why constant complaining is so toxic in the workplace

 10: Pessimism is bad for you

-Psychologist Martin Seligman showed in his groundbreaking research in positive psychology that people who see the world in a positive light have a long list of advantages, including:
+Research in positive psychology has shown that people who see the world in a positive light have a long list of advantages, including:

 We sometimes think that pessimists and complainers have the edge because they see problems sooner but the truth is that optimists not only lead better lives, they’re also more successful because they believe that what they’re doing is going to work.